 Any time a cardholder sees a hold on their account, and they can’t immediately connect it to an authorized purchase, they may instantly assume they’ve been overcharged, or even scammed.
 Worse, they tend to think the merchant — not the bank — is the party holding their money.

 If the hold remains in place longer than anticipated, the cardholder might get angry.
 They may blame the merchant and complain, file a chargeback, or even voice their frustration on publicly social media and review sites.

 Pre-authorization settlements are the most practical solution for many businesses.
 They need to be managed carefully, though.
 We recommend that merchants adopt these best practices in order to insulate themselves against risk:

 In this post, we examined credit card pre-authorizations and pre-authorization settlement.
 We looked at how these two processes work, as well as common mistakes to avoid and best practices to adopt.

-Have additional questions about pre-authorizations, or want to learn more about payment processing and how to protect your business against fraud and chargebacks?
-Click below and speak with one of our payments industry experts today.
+If you have additional questions about pre-authorizations or want to learn more ways to protect your business, call and speak with one of our payments industry experts today.